-Structure for those who want certainty, not hope.
+Structure for those who want precision.

 Matt Christofaro